Adversarial Preliminary Hearing – Forfeiture

 What Happens at the Adversarial Preliminary Hearing?

-Prior to the APH, the seizing agency must deposit a bond as required by section 932.704(4), Florida Statutes.
-Under Florida Statute Section 932.703(2)(a), the seizing agency has 10 business days after the date of the seizure to file an application with the court for a determination of whether probable cause existed for the seizure.
-The application for the probable cause determination must be accompanied by a sworn affidavit and may be filed electronically by reliable electronic means.
+Under Section 932.701(12)(f), an “adversarial preliminary hearing” is a hearing in which the seizing agency is required to establish probable cause that the property subject to forfeiture was used in violation of the Florida Contraband Forfeiture Act.
+Before the APH, the seizing agency must deposit a bond as required by section 932.704(4), Florida Statutes.
+Under Florida Statute Section 932.703(2)(a), the seizing agency has ten (10) business days after the date of the seizure to file an application with the court for a determination of whether probable cause existed for the seizure.

-Pursuant to Section 932.703(3)(c), when an adversarial preliminary hearing is held, the court shall:
+A sworn affidavit must accompany the application for the probable cause determination and may be filed electronically by reliable electronic means.
+Under Section 932.703(3)(c), when an adversarial preliminary hearing is held, the court shall:

 “review the verified affidavit and any other supporting documents and take any testimony to determine whether there is probable cause to believe that the property was used, is being used, was attempted to be used, or was intended to be used in violation of the Florida Contraband Forfeiture Act.
-If probable cause is established, the court shall authorize the seizure or continued seizure of the subject contraband.”

 Once the seizing law enforcement agency receives the demand for the adversarial preliminary hearing (APD), the attorney for that agency must schedule the hearing to be heard within ten (10) days or as soon as practicable thereafter, as required by Section 932.703(3)(a).

-1. a lawful basis for the stop;
+1. a lawful basis for the initial stop and detention;

 2. a lawful basis for any continued detention until the contraband was seized;